Eugenia Washington: Later life and death

 Washington never married.
 In 1892, Washington purchased a second residence at 5706 Berwyn Road in Berwyn Heights, Maryland, from James E. Waugh; she owned it until her death.
-While in Washington, D.C., she resided with her cousin Fanny Washington Finch at 813 13th Street, Northwest.
+While in Washington, DC, she resided with her cousin Fanny Washington Finch at 813 13th Street, Northwest.
 Washington died at the age of 62 on Friday, November 30, 1900, at her home on 13th Street.
 Washington's housemate and cousin Fanny Washington Finch predeceased her in March of that year.
 Only "a few acquaintances" among Washington's colleagues and employees in her Post Office bureau knew she was ill, and she worked until a week before her death.

 Washington's sister, Jean Washington Moncure, also a resident of Washington and married to Thomas Gascoigne Moncure, arranged for Washington's funeral at her own house and interment next to their mother at the Moncure estate "Glencairne" on the Rappahannock River near Falmouth.
-On December 1, 1900, the funeral train left the Pennsylvania Railroad station in Washington, D.C., for Fredericksburg, Virginia.
+On December 1, 1900, the funeral train left the Pennsylvania Railroad station in Washington, DC, for Fredericksburg, Virginia.
 The Fredericksburg Betty Lewis Chapter of the Daughters of the American Revolution "escorted" Washington's remains.
 A simple graveside service was performed by Reverend Dr. Smith, pastor of St. George's Episcopal Church in Fredericksburg.
-A memorial service and requiem mass for Washington were held at St. Patrick's Catholic Church in Washington, D.C., on December 31, 1900.
+A memorial service and requiem mass for Washington were held at St. Patrick's Catholic Church in Washington, DC, on December 31, 1900.
 Following Washington's death, her sister Jean was the last surviving patrilineal descendant of William Temple Washington.

 Legacy

 By Washington's death in 1900, membership in the National Society of Daughters of the American Revolution numbered around 35,000.
 Many chapters of the society expressed their appreciation and respect.
 She was also mentioned at the groundbreaking of the Memorial Continental Hall on October 11, 1902, by Cornelia Cole Fairbanks.
 In 1908, a "mourning pin" crafted on the occasion of the death of George Washington that had been given to Washington by her grandmother, Lucy Payne Washington Todd, was donated to the Memorial Continental Hall by Jennie White Hopkins.

-On April 17, 1929, under the leadership of President General Grace L. H. Brosseau, the Daughters of the American Revolution dedicated a memorial to its four founders, including Washington; it was sculpted by Gertrude Vanderbilt Whitney and is located at Constitution Hall in Washington, D.C.
-The Daughters of the American Revolution also maintained Washington's gravesite at "Glencairne," and in 1979 they installed a plaque honoring her.
+On April 17, 1929, under the leadership of President General Grace L. H. Brosseau, the Daughters of the American Revolution dedicated a memorial to its four founders, including Washington; it was sculpted by Gertrude Vanderbilt Whitney and is located at Constitution Hall in Washington, DC.
+The Daughters of the American Revolution also maintained Washington's gravesite at "Glencairne", and in 1979 they installed a plaque honoring her.
 In October 1990, the Daughters of the American Revolution held a ceremony at her gravesite to mark the centennial jubilee of the organization's founding.
 On October 13, 1999, a year after their own centennial, 21 members of the Daughters of Founders and Patriots of America met at the gravesite to unveil a larger memorial plaque honoring her.